Introduction

 High-Risk Areas in the BESS Supply Chain

-• Battery cells and modules: Many leading manufacturers operate under ownership or influence tied to foreign entities of concern.
-These components represent a large share of system cost, making them a primary compliance driver.
+- Battery cells and modules: Many leading manufacturers operate under ownership or influence tied to foreign entities of concern.
+Because these components represent the largest share of system cost, they are the primary driver of MACR outcomes and overall FEOC compliance.

 Developers must evaluate the full supply chain, not just direct vendors.